GuiMarion/Exercises-PureData/README.md

       make

 You should get the librairies corresponding to your os, if you want to test our externals, you can use our pd script.
-If you using MacOs, the open command can be quit effecient,
+If you are using MacOs, the open command can be quit effecient,

      open main.pd